 The OmniSIG sensor is a software product that customers can integrate into their own systems or third-party platforms.
 The OmniSig software is highly flexible, and can be targeted to a wide variety of processing platforms and elements, can use standard or custom radio interfaces, and is easily deployed and scaled using software including Docker containers.

 The OmniSIG software typically requires the presence of at least one general purpose processor, such as an x86 or ARM core, and can accelerate signal processing throughput and efficiency using Graphics Processing Units (GPUs) including integrated NVIDIA Tegra cores or discrete GPU cards, Tensor and Vector processing accelerators, and FPGA resources.
-The OmniSIG sensor typically operates in a real-time streaming fashion, ingests radio samples from many common radio interfaces, and can make use of packet formats like VITA49 or SDDS.
+The OmniSIG sensor typically operates in a streaming fashion, ingests radio samples from many common radio interfaces, and can make use of packet formats like VITA-49.
 The web-based user interface can be used from any device with a browser, including mobile handsets, and the OmniSIG software also provides its metadata output stream in JSON form for use by other applications.